 - a minimum of 3.00 credits (to a maximum of 9.00 credits) from the “Recommended Elective Courses” list

 - a maximum of 6.00 credits from the “Additional Elective Courses” list

-- a maximum of one course can be taken from the “Approved Non-Schulich Elective Courses” List unless approved by the Chair of the Responsible Business Area
+- a maximum of one course can be taken from the “Approved Non-Schulich Elective Courses” List unless approved by the Director of the Centre of Excellence in Responsible Business

 Please note: Only 3.00 credits of a 6.00 credits course can be used to satisfy the specialization.